(please note there is new criteria for the 2018 contest)

 New this year: Early deadline for a unique work-in-progress feedback opportunity!

 Freedom & Unity recognizes constructive feedback to be a vital part of any creative process.
-This year, we are offering an early deadline (March 15, 2018) to filmmakers who wish to receive work-in-progress feedback from selected judges.
+This year, we are offering an early deadline (March 15, 2018) to filmmakers who wish to receive work-in-progress feedback from selected mentors.
 After receiving feedback (March 22, 2018) you will have one month to make changes to your film before the final submission deadline (April 21, 2018).

 - 11:59 PM on March 15, 2018 – Work-in-progress early deadline